 Once that height has been attained, sorrow is over for him.
 As Swami Yukteswar Giri pointed out: “Finding God will mean the funeral of all sorrows.”
 For Wisdom is God.
 Everything else is ignorance.

 Once that state has been established in the consciousness, then the sorrowing state of others is clearly seen and–contradictory as it may seem for a sorrowless person–keenly felt.
 Although he perceives, even feels, the sorrows of the sorrowing, yet he does so from such a distance that his mind is in no way seized or agitated by that suffering.
 The same factor that renders him incapable of suffering enables him to objectively observe the miseries of those he would help.
-He can see both where they came from (what caused the suffering) and where they should be going (to remove and avoid the suffering)–a perspective completely impossible to most of them.
+He can see both where they came from (what caused the suffering) and where they should be going (to remove and avoid the suffering), a perspective completely impossible to most of them.
 Does such a person intellectually decide to help suffering humanity?
 No. Having arisen to such a level, it becomes a matter of spontaneous volition on his part.
-“Who burns with the bliss and suffers the sorrow of every creature within his own heart, making his own each bliss and each sorrow: him I hold highest of all the yogis” (Bhagavad Gita 6:32).

 The Way To Excellence

 It is incredible but true that most human beings need to be told: Be Conscious.
 Many years ago a brilliant physician told me in relation to maintaining health: “Always be aware.”
 It took me decades to figure out the meaning and value of those three words.
-Buddha was not such a slow learner, so he knew to say that the intelligent human being is “aware among the unaware.”
+Buddha explains to us that the intelligent human being is “aware among the unaware.”
 The Venerable Thanissaro Bhikkhu renders it: “Heedful among the heedless.”

 A renowned French esotericist of the nineteenth century, Sar Hieronymous, observed that human beings are of two basic types: intellectual and instinctual.
 By “intellectual” he did not mean academic or scholarly, but centered in their intellects rather than in their senses, emotions, or physical bodies.
 Most people live in an instinctual, reactive manner, rarely letting their intelligence take the lead, and often only use their intelligence to fake up justifications for their irrational (instinctual) behavior.

 Terrible as the picture is, humanity rushes headlong into pain, destruction, and death.
 And this is habitual, utterly reflexive.
-Once I visited a yoga center and had a satsang (informal spiritual gathering/discussion) with the members–all of them deeply sincere and quite intelligent.
-Yet, after about twenty minutes I realized that the answers to their questions did not need my special “qualifications” of having lived in India with Masters and having gained experience in meditation.
+Once I visited a yoga center and had a satsang (informal spiritual discussion) with the members, all of them deeply sincere and quite intelligent.
+Yet, after about twenty minutes I realized that the answers to their questions did not need my special qualifications of having lived in India with Masters, having studied the scriptures and having gained experience in meditation.
 Only good, practical sense was needed.
 Often through the years I have marveled at the way very good people seek answers to questions that any thoughtful person could easily answer.
 They themselves should have been able to answer their questions, but they simply were not used to doing so.
 They did not even realize they could.

 Use your mind

 A truly aryan teacher or philosophy is like my father.
 He held on to my bicycle and walked beside me as I learned to ride.
 He kept me from falling, but he did something better: he gave me the confidence to ride on my own.
 How vivid is my memory of hearing him say: “You have been riding without me helping for the last three minutes.
 I was just barely touching the bike.”
 I could do it!
 So I rode on alone, amazed and relieved.
-The great Master, Swami Sivananda of Rishikesh on occasion would tell a student after a short time (two or three months at the most): “Now I have told you everything you need to know.
+The great Master, Swami Sivananda of Rishikesh on occasion would tell a student after two or three months: “Now I have told you everything you need to know.
 Go and gain experience on your own and make something of yourself.”
 Another great yogi, Swami Rama of Hardwar (Ram Kunj) only met his teacher once, at the age of nine.
-(The future saint-swami had been playing in the village street.)
-The sage gave him simple instructions in meditation, blessed him, and walked on.
+He was playing in the village street when the yogi came walking through the village and said to him: “Come with me.”
+He followed him a little distance beyond the village and there the sage gave him instructions in meditation, blessed him, and walked on.
 No more was needed.
+He did not even know the sadhu’s name.
 How rare are such great teachers.
-Most “gurus” are in the slave trade (emphasis on trade).
+Most gurus are in the slave trade (emphasis on trade).

 “Amongst the sleeping wide-awake”–such is the wise man.
-Before Buddha stated this, Krishna had told Arjuna: “The recollected mind is awake in the knowledge of the Atman, which is dark night to the ignorant.
-The ignorant are awake in their sense-life which they think is daylight.
-To the seer it is darkness” (Bhagavad Gita 2:69).
+Before Buddha stated this, Krishna had told Arjuna: “The man of restraint is awake in what is night for all beings.
+That in which all beings are awake is night for the sage who [truly] sees” (Bhagavad Gita 2:69).
 There will always be this sharp division between human beings.
-Most sleep and dream they are awake, and some of them are halfway between sleep and waking–sleepwalkers.
+Most sleep and dream they are awake, and some of them are halfway between sleep and waking, sleepwalkers.
 Though thinking they are living and acting, from a higher and more realistic perspective they are doing nothing.
 This is tragic.

 Unfortunately for us, in the beginning our inner eyes are not fully opened so we do not realize what a great force is working on our behalf.
 Immersed in this world of darkness and ignorance we are only aware, often painfully, of the forces that try to prevent our striving upward and becoming aryas.
 We are like the servant of Elisha who, seeing the city surrounded by enemies, was terrified.
 Elijah assured him that they had more allies than there were enemies, but the servant thought he was speaking nonsense.
 Then “Elisha prayed, and said, Lord, I pray thee, open his eyes, that he may see.
 And the Lord opened the eyes of the young man; and he saw: and, behold, the mountain was full of horses and chariots of fire round about Elisha” (II Kings 6:17).